Paul Jennings (abolitionist): Freedom

 After the war, Jennings worked at the newly established Pension Bureau, part of the Department of the Interior, to handle claims of veterans and soldiers' families.
 He made the acquaintance of John Brooks Russell, an antiquarian.
-Fascinated by Jennings' story of his years with Madison, Russell wrote it down and published it for him in January 1863 in The Historical Magazine and Notes and Queries Concerning the Antiquities, History and Biography of America, where Russell had been a contributor.
+Russell wrote it down because of Jennings's story of his years with Madison.
+He published it for him in January 1863 in The Historical Magazine and Notes and Queries Concerning the Antiquities, History and Biography of America, to which Russell had contributed.
 He helped Jennings gain publication of his memoir as a book in 1865.
 It is considered the first White House memoir.

 A free man, Jennings bought a lot and built a house at 1804 L Street, NW.
 He had reunited with his children, and his son John lived with him.
 His daughter Mary lived next door with her two children.
 His sons Franklin and William also lived in the area.

-After Desdemona's death, Jennings married a third time in 1870, to Amelia Dorsey.
-He died in northwest Washington, D.C. at the age of 75 in 1874.
+After Desdemona's death, Jennings married a third time in 1870 to Amelia Dorsey.

+He died in northwest Washington, D.C., at the age of 75 in 1874.
 He was buried at Columbian Harmony Cemetery in D.C.
-When that cemetery closed in 1959, Jennings' remains (along with others unclaimed by family members) were reinterred in a mass grave at National Harmony Memorial Park in Landover, Maryland.
+When that cemetery closed in 1959, the remains of those buried there were reinterred at National Harmony Memorial Park in Landover, Maryland.
+However, Jennings's remains (along with others unclaimed by family members) were lost in this process.
 In his will, Jennings left his family his house and property in northwest Washington.